BDC Hamburger Icon

 Open row

 Business owners and company leaders should always be looking to optimize their work environments.
-By encouraging a positive outlook, managers can boost team morale, which, in turn, can lead to increased productivity, larger profits and an openness to change.
+By encouraging a positive outlook, managers can boost team morale; this, in turn, can lead to increased productivity, larger profits and an openness to change.
 One pioneer of this management style is Harvard professor Rosabeth Moss Kanter.
 Kanter’s six keys to leading positive change can inspire leaders to motivate their workforce and boost resilience during turbulent times.

-The management theory of Rosabeth Moss Kanter
+The management theory of Kanter

 Kanter has written extensively about change management; her management theory provides a framework for fostering positive change in an organization.
 This model is based on Kanter’s belief that an organization’s operations and its leaders’ actions play integral roles in employees’ attitudes and behaviors.